-8.1.1.2 Research and/or Creative Work.
-Candidate for promotion to associate professor must show evidence of both accomplishment and promise, and their research record must be consonant with the aims of a major research university.
-Candidates for promotion to associate professor must provide evidence of productivity as appropriate for their discipline.
-Candidates for promotion to associate professor must also demonstrate that they have established scholarly independence and signs of intellectual leadership through a record of accomplishment that is separate from their dissertation and/or postdoctoral work.
+Research and/or Creative Work Candidates for promotion to associate professor must show evidence of both accomplishment and promise, and must be consonant with the aims of a major research university.
+Productivity Candidates for promotion to associate professor must provide evidence of productivity, as demonstrated through: a level of peer-reviewed publications as appropriate for the discipline a level of external research funding as appropriate for the discipline (in disciplines where funding is available and expected) the production of other scholarly work, such as digital work and/or creative work (as appropriate for the discipline).
+Independence Candidates for promotion to associate professor (with tenure) must also demonstrate that and Intellectual they have established scholarly independence and signs of intellectual leadership through a Leadership record of accomplishment that is separate from their dissertation and/or postdoctoral work.
 The candidate should also be making original research contributions within their area of specialty.
-The research record should also include some signs of scholarly impact within the discipline, and more broadly (as appropriate for the discipline or the department).
-Candidates for promotion must also demonstrate that they are on a positive trajectory, as evidenced by projects at various stages of completion, suggesting continuous productivity and further impact for the foreseeable future.
-For promotion to associate professor, the majority of research and/or creative work activities may be Level One activities (such as those identified in Appendix A).
+Independence and intellectual leadership can be demonstrated in a variety of ways including but not limited to: an appropriate level of publications as the sole or "lead" author (in line with authorship norms for the discipline) serving as the lead PI on an externally funded research project (in disciplines where external funds are available and expected) invitations to write a review essay invitations to present research at other universities.
+Scholarly For candidates for promotion to associate professor, the record should include some signs of Impact impact within the discipline, and more broadly (as appropriate for the discipline or department).
+Evidence of scholarly impact may be based on the following: metrics appropriate to the discipline (e.g., number of citations (relative to others in the same field), quality of book reviews, etc.) awards based on research activities evidence that research activities are having broader impacts on the local community, the state, the nation, or beyond patents or commercialization of research (particularly with evidence of impact and use).
+Positive Candidates for promotion must also demonstrate that they are on a positive trajectory, as Trajectory evidenced by projects at various stages of completion, suggesting continuous productivity and further impact for the foreseeable future.